datacarpentry/python-socialsci/episodes/09-extracting-data.md

 ### Selecting rows and columns from a pandas dataframe

-If we know which columns we want before we read the data from the file we can tell the `read_csv` method to only import those columns by specfying columns either by their index number (starting at 0 of course) as a list to the 'usecols' parameter.
+If we know which columns we want before we read the data from the file we can tell the `read_csv` method to only import those columns by specifying columns either by their index number (starting at 0) as a list to the 'usecols' parameter.
 Alternatively we can also provide a list of column names.

 ~~~
 df_SN7577_some_cols = pd.read_csv("SN7577.tab", sep='\t', usecols= [0,1,2,173,174,175])